jats-ug/ATS_Foundations/source/basic_datatype.rst

 Real number
 ===========

-Literal of real number is represented using a decimal point.
+Literal of real number is represented using a decimal point, and the type is ``float``.

 .. literalinclude:: code/basic_datatype/print_float.dats
    :language: ocaml